goaround/gallery-block-lightbox/README.md

 Don't forget to select Link to → Media File for all of your Galleries & Images to work properly.

+**Notice**: At the moment, just Blocks inside a post are supported.
+Not Blocks in a Widget.
+You can make it work but have to enqueue the necessary style & script yourself.
+See *FAQ* --> *How to enqueue the necessary script & style for blocks outside of posts?*

 ## Installation

 1. Upload the folder `gallery-block-lightbox` to the `/wp-content/plugins/` directory